GoFetchDeliveries/api/README.md

 # 🐶 GoFetch API documentation v1

 Welcome to GoFetch API.
-Anyone with a GoFetch user account can access GoFetch API.
-This API allows to create delivery jobs and get notified of their progress.
+Anyone with a GoFetch user account can access GoFetch API, which allows to create delivery jobs and get notified of their progress.

 ## API endpoints